Skip to Content

 Can I use a different type of fish?

 Yes, this recipe works just as well with cod, haddock, pollock or coley.
-So long as the size of the fish is similar to those shown here, the cooking time and temperature should be similar.
+So long as the size of the fish is similar to that shown here, the cooking time and temperature should be similar.

 Can I cook this in advance?

-No, reheating the fish will cause it to overcook, but this is a quick recipe so you are not spending a long time in the kitchen.
+No, reheating the fish will cause it to overcook, but this is a quick recipe, so you are not spending a long time in the kitchen.

 Can I cook this in an air-fryer?